 - Gain business development as a leader in corporate social responsibility

 - Be visible through extensive marketing, press releases, and online promotions

-Email Lucia Hunt at firstname.lastname@example.org to discuss your desired sponsorship level and/or create a personalized sponsorship for your organization.
-For maximum recognition, secure sponsorship by September 10, 2021, and for recognition in the program, secure sponsorship by October 15, 2021.
+Email Lucia Hunt at firstname.lastname@example.org to discuss your desired sponsorship level.
+For maximum recognition opportunity, secure sponsorship by September 30, 2022.

 Past Summit Highlights